den-materials/php-wordpress/README.md

 - Media
 	- Set the crop sizes for different image uses in your post
 - Permalinks
-	- customize how your URL string is used for posts - generally, you'll want this to read well and follow good SEO practices.
+	- Customize how your URL string is used for posts - generally, you'll want this to read well and follow good SEO practices.

 ## Conclusion